Bob Brenly: Broadcasting career

+From 1996 to 2000, Brenly worked for Fox alongside Thom Brennaman for Saturday afternoon games and the Division Series, and with Joe Buck and Tim McCarver for the World Series in 1996, 1998, and 2000 to go along with the 1997 and 1999 All-Star Games and the League Championship Series.
+In 1998, Brenly was hired as a broadcaster for the new expansion team in the Arizona Diamondbacks for Fox Sports Net Arizona.
+He was at the position for three years, which included broadcasts across national Fox platforms.

-Brenly later returned to being a baseball analyst for Fox (where Brenly had worked from 1996 to 2000 and called the 1996, 1998, and 2000 World Series alongside Joe Buck and Tim McCarver and the ALCS and All-Star Game in 1997 and 1999.
-However, he provided analysis and reporting from the stands in the 2000 World Series).
+Brenly later returned to being a baseball analyst for Fox after leaving the Diamondbacks managerial position.
 He was then hired in November 2004 to replace Steve Stone as a color analyst for televised Chicago Cubs games.
 Brenly teamed with play-by-play announcer Len Kasper.
 He had previously teamed with Harry Caray, Thom Brennaman, and Ron Santo during the 1990 and 1991 seasons on radio.
 He often jokes about his mediocre playing career.
 Brenly is often referred to by his nickname, "BB" and was rumored to be in the running for several managerial positions for the 2008 season, though nothing materialized.
 Brenly was in the running for the 2009 Milwaukee Brewers managerial position and was said to be the favorite, but the job went to Ken Macha instead.

 In 2007, Brenly served as a game analyst during postseason broadcasts on the TBS cable television network.
 He covered the Yankees–Indians series in the ALDS and the Rockies–Diamondbacks series in the NLCS alongside Chip Caray and Tony Gwynn.
 On September 13, 2008, Brenly signed a four-year extension worth $3.5 million to continue his role as color analyst for Cubs games.

 Brenly again worked Division Series post-season coverage for TBS in 2009-2013 with Dick Stockton as his play-by-play partner each year.

 He opted out of an extension to his contract with the Cubs and WGN television on October 17, 2012.

 On October 18, 2012, Brenly signed a five-year deal as the TV color commentator for the Diamondbacks.
-On June 3, 2021, Brenly announced in a statement that he'd be stepping away from broadcasting for a temporary basis to reflect on comments he had made the day before on-air about New York Mets pitcher Marcus Stroman, which Aramis Ramirez said was discriminatory.
+On June 3, 2021, Brenly announced in a statement that he'd be stepping away from broadcasting temporarily to reflect on comments he had made the day before on-air about New York Mets pitcher Marcus Stroman, which Aramis Ramirez said was discriminatory.
+In June 2022, he was called out by San Diego Padres pitcher Mike Clevinger to "find out who the people are instead of just running his mouth up there", referring to Brenly and his habitual negative comments about the Padres on air, such as suggesting a player could run the bases easier without a "bike chain around his neck" or advocating for Diamondback pitchers to throw at Padre batters during a blowout.